Alejogb1/job-board/blog-data/arithmetic-shift-in-verilog-signed.md

 id: "arithmetic-shift-in-verilog-signed"
 ---

-Alright so you're wrestling with arithmetic shifts in Verilog specifically when dealing with signed numbers I feel you I’ve been there trust me It’s one of those things that seems simple on the surface but can bite you in the butt if you don't understand the nitty-gritty
+so you're wrestling with arithmetic shifts in Verilog specifically when dealing with signed numbers I feel you I’ve been there trust me It’s one of those things that seems simple on the surface but can bite you in the butt if you don't understand the nitty-gritty

 I remember back when I was working on a custom DSP block for some image processing thing I needed to do some seriously fast and precise calculations and yeah you guessed it I messed up my signed shifts and the whole system started spewing out garbage results It took me a good solid day of debugging to figure it out it was a real head scratcher let me tell you